litter_screening Hyperuricosuria (HUU) in the Giant Schnauzer

 Signs & Symptoms

-Prior to forming stones, dogs will show no clinical signs of disease.
+Prior to forming stones, dogs may show no clinical signs of disease.

 In dogs that form urate stones, the most common signs include: